rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

 EOF
 ```

-NOTE: Set the the value of globalnetEnabled to true if you want to enable Submariner Globalnet in the `ManagedClusterSet`.
+NOTE: Set the value of globalnetEnabled to true if you want to enable Submariner Globalnet in the `ManagedClusterSet`.

 * Check the Submariner Broker in the rosa-clusters-broker namespace: